Korean studies: Koreanists

 The term Koreanist generally indicates an academic scholar of Korean language, history, culture, society, music, art, literature, film, or any other subject who primarily publishes in a Western language.
 All such Koreanists are fluent in Korean and various other relevant research languages.

-Koreanists who have published at least one Western-language academic book include:
+Koreanists who have published at least one Western-language academic book or more than half a dozen academic articles include: